Nomad-Media/samples-js/user/Readme.md

 ## Nomad SDK Files

 In the nomad-sdk/js directory there are two versions of the Nomad SDK.
-There is the sdk.min.js file which is a minified version of the sdk, and the sdk-debug.js file which is a concatenated version of the sdk.
+There is the sdk.min.js file which i Minified Version Of the sdk, and the sdk-debug.js file which i Concatenated Version Of the sdk.
 The sdk-debug file will show you all the parameter documentation and readable code.

 ## Delete User